 Finding Creativity Around Him

 So when it comes to photography, I really have to be creative with what’s already around me.
-It’s not like we live in the PNW were everything is natural and spectacular; so it takes a lot of effort to be creative, to look at things from a different perspective, to innovate what has already been invented…
+It’s not like we live in PA where everything is natural and spectacular; so it takes a lot of effort to be creative, to look at things from a different perspective, to innovate what has already been invented…

 I started photographing as an excuse.
 I just wanted an excuse to get outside.
 To hang out with a friend.